Tenterden Folk Festival: promoting folk song, music, dance, crafts and traditions: Registered charity No 1038663

 The Thursday Concert is supported by Around Kent Folk magazine

 Thursday 30th September 2021

-This years's Thursday evening concert features Brian Peters and Scolds Bridle
+This years's Thursday evening concert features Brian Peters, Scolds Bridle and Nick Dow

-Venue: Tenterden Town Hall.
+Venue: The Tenterden Club.
 (Stair lift normally available for use of disabled visitors)

 Date and time: Thursday 30th September 2021 7.30 to 10.30 p.m.
 (Doors open at 7.00)